Introduction

 It should be taught as a support tool.

-That makes it more honest.
+That can make it more honest.

 And more useful.